AAN-innopolis/Sales_Decline_Forecasting/README.md

 # Sales Decline Forecasting

 Sales Decline Forecasting is a comprehensive system for analyzing and predicting sales dynamics of alcoholic beverages in retail stores.
-The solution uses several state-of-the-art deep learning techniques, and is designed to work with datasets containing multiple vendors and stores.
+The solution uses several state-of-the-art deep learning techniques, and is designed to work with datasets containing multiple stores.

 ## Who Needs This System and Why?